Mickey Mouse: Comics

 Starting with these two early comic strip stories, Mickey's versions in animation and comics are considered to have diverged from each other.
 While Disney and his cartoon shorts would continue to focus on comedy, the comic strip effectively combined comedy and adventure.
 This adventurous version of Mickey would continue to appear in comic strips and later comic books throughout the 20th and into the 21st century.

 Floyd Gottfredson left his mark with stories such as Mickey Mouse Joins the Foreign Legion (1936) and The Gleam (1942).
 He also created the Phantom Blot, Eega Beeva, Morty and Ferdie, Captain Churchmouse, and Butch.
 Besides Gottfredson artists for the strip over the years included Roman Arambula, Rick Hoover, Manuel Gonzales, Carson Van Osten, Jim Engel, Bill Wright, Ted Thwailes and Daan Jippes; writers included Ted Osborne, Merrill De Maris, Bill Walsh, Dick Shaw, Roy Williams, Del Connell, and Floyd Norman.

 The next artist to leave his mark on the character was Paul Murry in Dell Comics.
 His first Mickey tale appeared in 1950 but Mickey did not become a specialty until Murry's first serial for Walt Disney's Comics and Stories in 1953 ("The Last Resort").
 In the same period, Romano Scarpa in Italy for the magazine Topolino began to revitalize Mickey in stories that brought back the Phantom Blot and Eega Beeva along with new creations such as the Atomo Bleep-Bleep.
 While the stories at Western Publishing during the Silver Age emphasized Mickey as a detective in the style of Sherlock Holmes, in the modern era several editors and creators have consciously undertaken to depict a more vigorous Mickey in the mold of the classic Gottfredson adventures.
 This renaissance has been spearheaded by Byron Erickson, David Gerstein, Noel Van Horn, Michael T. Gilbert and César Ferioli.

 In Europe, Mickey Mouse became the main attraction of a number of comics magazines, the most famous being Topolino in Italy from 1932 onward, Le Journal de Mickey in France from 1934 onward, Don Miki in Spain and the Greek Miky Maous.

-Mickey was the main character for the series MM Mickey Mouse Mystery Magazine, published in Italy from 1999 to 2001.
+Mickey Mouse was the main character for the series MM Mickey Mouse Mystery Magazine, published in Italy from 1999 to 2001.

-In 2006, he appeared in the Italian fantasy comic saga Wizards of Mickey.
+In 2006, he appeared in the Italian fantasy comic series Wizards of Mickey.

 In 1958, Mickey Mouse was introduced to the Arab world through another comic book called "Sameer".
 He became very popular in Egypt and got a comic book with his name.
 Mickey's comics in Egypt are licensed by Disney and were published since 1959 by "Dar Al-Hilal" and they were successful, however Dar Al-Hilal stopped the publication in 2003 because of problems with Disney.
 The comics were re-released by "Nahdat Masr" in 2004 and the first issues were sold out in less than 8 hours.